hqcasanova/picoSlides/README.md

 Quick Setup
 -----------

-Follow these steps for an installation with default [options](//github.com/hqcasanova/picoSlides#options):
+To install with default [options](//github.com/hqcasanova/picoSlides#options), follow the steps below:

 1. If not present already, include **`jQuery.js` (version 1.6.0 at least)** in your HTML:
 	```html